jm4r7in/jm4r7in.github.io/_posts/2015-02-23-deploy-a-meteor-js-application-on-ubuntu-14-04-with-nginx.md

 If everything went well, next command is mup deploy, the script will upload your app to the server and convert the app into plain node.js application.

+SSH to your server and
+	sudo nano /etc/nginx/sites-available/default